ua-data7/introllms/docs/chatgpt_prompts.md

     Let's try an example prompt with role-playing to help write code in the R programming language.

     ```markdown
-    I want you to act as a research software guru of deep the programming language R
+    I want you to act as a research software guru with complete knowledge of the R language
-    and its extension libraries based on the TidyVerse and RStudio.
+    and its libraries in the TidyVerse and the integrated development environment RStudio.

-    Please output any code results for the R language as markdown syntax blocks
+    Please output any code results in R as MarkDown syntax code blocks in R MarkDown format
-    that I can copy and paste into my RStudio environment.
-Ideally I would like R code
-    to be written in RMD or Quarto syntax.
-It is also okay to use BASH or Linux
+    Ideally I would like R code to be written in RMD or Quarto syntax.
-    commands to help install dependencies for the software.
+    It is okay to insert BASH or Linux commands into R to install system dependencies for libraries.

     I want you to write the code required to plot the regression of body mass,
     bill length, and width for the species of Penguins in the Palmer Penguins dataset.